marcocoa/seam_carver/README.md

 ## Future goals
-* General speedups; currently a 1280x720 image takes about 2s/seam on my 10th gen Core i7 ultraportable.
-Python isn't the fastest language around, but I'm sure there are many optimizations that can be made to get the time significantly down.
+* Performance improvements?
+Currently a 1280x720 image takes about 0.20-0.25s/seam on my 10th gen Core i7 ultraportable.
+This seems reasonably fast, but I want to know if it can go faster.
     - Implement a `--sloppy` mode that does not recalculate the gradient/energy for each iteration, potentially?
 * Implement adding new seams to make an image larger.
 * Implement masking in order to protect/remove a specific region.